DeanWeiss/about-me-1/README.md

 I definitely had a harder time with this one.
 I still had fun with it though.
 I felt pretty good about everything until I was struggling to properly loop through arrays and then break out of the loop.
 I spent a little more time on stuggling on that one than I should have, but I feel good that I got everything to work eventually.

 ---

+## Lab 03

+Pair Programming!

+### Author: Navigator Dylan Ullrich & Driver Dean Weiss

+### Links & Resources

+How to remake bullet points in CSS: [https://stackoverflow.com/questions/32039846/can-i-use-css-to-add-a-bullet-point-to-any-element](https://stackoverflow.com/questions/32039846/can-i-use-css-to-add-a-bullet-point-to-any-element)

+### Reflections and Comments

+I definitely had a harder time with this one.
+I still had fun with it though.
+I felt pretty good about everything until I was struggling to properly loop through arrays and then break out of the loop.
+I spent a little more time on stuggling on that one than I should have, but I feel good that I got everything to work eventually.

+---